Key Points

 Suncorp Home Loan Approval Times

-Dylan Atherton, Head of Home Lending Products at Suncorp, told InfoChoice the average turnaround time for home lending applications is under three days.
+Dylan Atherton, Head of Home Lending Services at Suncorp, told InfoChoice the average turnaround time for home lending applications is under three days.
 In 2022 it also introduced the Suncorp SunLight loan, which allows eligible lower risk applications to receive a response within 48 hours.

 Mr Atherton says preparation is one of the best ways to speed up the approval process.